Chatfield School Learning Resources

->

-> On-line learning opportunities will begin in earnest the week of April 6.
-We have been in communication with families regarding laptop pick up.
+On-line learning classes are currently in session.
 Should you have any questions regarding technology needs please contact Mr. Young or Mr. Kraly.

->

-> To see several staff read alouds and videos for students please visit the Chatfield School Facebook page at: https://www.facebook.com/ChatfieldSchool
+To see several staff read alouds and videos for students please visit the Chatfield School Facebook page at: https://www.facebook.com/ChatfieldSchool

 Zoom or Google Meet

 The daily rhythm of life has changed significantly for all of our families.
 Some of you are juggling working from home along with your children’s needs.
 Some of you are laid off and dealing with that stress.
 It is ok to shelter your child from the daily news and some of the complexities of this time.
 We have included some resources we hope may be of help:

 - Talking to Children About COVID-19: National Association of School Psychologists